drewmalin/hello-there/c/0-building-projects/README.md

 ```

 ### Pros:
-* I have a soft spot for `zig`
+* More code-like syntax than `bash` or `make`
-* Much better syntax than `bash` or `make`, supports cross-compilation, several flavors of release optimizations, and much more
+* Supports cross-compilation, several flavors of release optimizations, and much more
 * Allows for custom build steps (like phony make targets, only official commands)

 ### Cons: